magdo800/PINN/Examples/Bundles/README_bundles.md

+This Folder is on the Solution Bundle problem, section 5.1 in the dissertation.
+File contains code Bundles.py where the neural network training experiment is performed.

+Bundles.py runs in under a minute on a GPU.
 Consider scaling down network width/depth to run quickly on CPU.

+Hyperparameters can be changed in the code, in the section under the "Setup" comment.

 **Problem (Parametric ODE)**
 - ODE: